XpiritBV/CodeToCloud-Workshop/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T003-SBS.md

     docker run -d --name web -p 3000:80 --net fabrikam fabrikam-web
     ```

-1. In your GitHub Codespace, navigate to the Remote Explorer and forward the ports `3000` and `3001` to make them available on the web.
+1. In your GitHub Codespace, navigate to the ports tab check if the ports `3000` and `3001` are forwarded (if not; do so!) to make them available on the web.
 Click the Globe Icon to navigate to the Web Application (port 3000).

     ![![Screen showing the remote explorer where ports 3000 and 3001 are forwarded.]](/Assets/OpenBrowser.png)